porobov/meh-resurrections/README.md

 Run tests with empty mocks!
 Remove test/mocking/[chain_id]_addresses.json `npx hardhat test test/usingTools.js --network localhost`

+To test using forked mainnet:
+`npx hardhat test  --network hardhat`

 ## Website key-value storage notes
 UX fetches data from Cloudflare key-value storage using a key.
 There are 3 versions of UX, 3 corresponding keys(posted by MEH middleware) and 3 corresponding github branches.
 When using React or Next, this is not gonna be needed (will move MY_KEY constant to .env)